Frau Mahshid Mayar: Kontakt

 Article in Refereed Journal

-2018 “The Child in the Archive: Historical Presence, Childhood Studies, and American Studies” (in preparation to be submitted to Journal of the History of Childhood and Youth, Johns Hopkins University Press) (forthcoming).
+2018 “The Child in the Archive: Historical Presence, Childhood Studies, and American Studies” (in preparation to be submitted to Journal of the History of Childhood and Youth, Johns Hopkins University Press) (in preparation).

-2017 “A Case for Serious Play: Virtual Pacifism and Historical Digital Games” (working title), Frühneuzeitlicher Krieg in Digitalen Spielen, special issue of Zeitschrift des Arbeitskreises Militär und Gesellschaft in der Frühen Neuzeit (forthcoming).
+2017 “A Case for Serious Play: Virtual Pacifism and Historical Digital Games” (working title), Frühneuzeitlicher Krieg in Digitalen Spielen, special issue of Zeitschrift des Arbeitskreises Militär und Gesellschaft in der Frühen Neuzeit.

 Journal Special Issue (Co-)Editing

 2018 editor, “Encounters in the ‘Game-Over Era’: The Americas in Videogames,” fiar: Forum for Inter-American Research (forthcoming).